dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 </p>

 <p class = "para">
-The application process itself spans the course of two? weeks.
+The application process itself spans the course of two weeks.
 First, prospective interns fill out an application online, which typically involves a resume drop and responses to short answer questions.
 The editors then select a subset of the applicants to interview in person.
 Once the interns have been chosen, they undergo training that spans the rest of the quarter.
 </p>

 <div id="acceptance-rate-years-graph" align="center"></div>